ibm-cloud-docs/openwhisk/openwhisk_goserverless.md

 The [Serverless Framework](https://serverless.com/) is an open-source framework for building serverless applications.
 Using a simple manifest file, developers can define serverless functions, connect them to event sources and declare cloud services that are needed by their application.
 The framework handles deploying these serverless applications to the cloud providers.
 It also allows developers to monitor services in production, roll-out updates, and assist debugging issues.
 It also has a vibrant ecosystem of third-party plugins to extend the functionality of the framework.
 OpenWhisk is the technology that drives the Serverless Framework.
 {:shortdesc}

 OpenWhisk has [its own provider plugin for Serverless Framework](https://github.com/serverless/serverless-openwhisk).
-Developers that use the Serverless Framework can choose to deploy their applications to any OpenWhisk platform instance (hosted on Bluemix, or other cloud or private).
+Developers that use the Serverless Framework can choose to deploy their applications to any OpenWhisk platform instance (hosted on {{site.data.keyword.Bluemix_notm}}, or other cloud or private).
 Multi-provider support also that means moving an application between platforms is much easier, allowing developers to develop multi-cloud serverless applications.

 ## Getting Started
 {: #openwhisk_goserverless_starting}